Approximating Numerical Fluxes Using Fourier Neural Operators for Hyperbolic Conservation Laws: Preliminaries

 \subsection{Fourier neural operator}

+Although various types of neural network models can be used in our designed methodology, we have chosen the Fourier Neural Operator (FNO) as a component of our model.
+The FNO efficiently handles global processing of functions through the use of Fourier transform convolutions with kernels, and additionally, it can computationally manage both global and local features of operators efficiently by processing local data through an auxiliary network, typically a Convolutional Neural Network (CNN).
+Our model approaches temporal dimension locally but can address spatial dimensions globally, making the FNO suitable due to its features mentioned.
+Especially since the global characteristics of solutions are pronounced in analytical solutions or physical observations rather than numerical solvers, we chose the FNO as our foundational model, keeping this in mind.
 The FNO is a neural network model that can handle functional data.
-Unlike traditional neural network models that handle fixed-size vectors, the FNO model can process arbitrarily vectorized functional data, regardless of its predetermined architecture.
+Unlike traditional neural network models that process fixed-size vectors, the FNO can handle arbitrarily vectorized functional data, regardless of its predetermined architecture.
 As shown in Figure \ref{1dFNO}, the FNO consists of a lifting layer, Fourier layers with convolutional neural network (CNN) layers, and a projection layer.
 The following definitions describe the detailed mathematical formulae of an FNO.